 Oil central heating, electricity, bed linen, towels and Wi-Fi included.
 Initial logs for wood burner included.
 Travel cot, highchair and stairgate.
 Welcome pack.

 Enclosed garden with sitting-out area and garden furniture.
 2 dogs welcome, to be kept on a lead at all times (sheep country).
 Private parking for 3 cars.
 No smoking.

 Cherry Garth is a beautiful detached cottage, perfect for a family getaway.
 Boasting stunning views of the North York Moors National Park and an enclosed garden that wraps all the way around the property, it is perfect for your furry friends to enjoy.
 Inside there is a well-equipped kitchen and dining area for the family to enjoy, and a comfortable living room with a wood burner that leads onto the sun room which runs the length of the front of the property.
-There are three large bedrooms to choose from.
+There are three large bedrooms and a small single to choose from.

 The village of Goathland is just a short walk away, made famous in TVs ’Heartbeat’ where it was known as Aidensfield, it still has that feeling of stepping back in time.
 You will see plenty of Aidensfield in the village including the traditional local pub and village stores, as well as a steam train station which is famous in its own right as Hogsmeade in the Harry Potter films.
 There are a number of tea rooms to enjoy, and the local area has a restaurant and bar as well as its own waterfall.